hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   (kernel memory allocation issues) with it as soon as firefox was used heavily
   - besides that firefox had to be restarted after about 3 days due to too high memory usage most probably due to memory leaks in firefox
+- update: it looks like the panfrost driver isssues were due to using the z3fold pool allocator for zswap - using zsmalloc instead seems to not bring up such problems - see the odroid u3 entry below for more details
 - info: v5.19.3 kernel, debian bookworm, 2gb ram, 16gb emmc

 # chromebook kukui - krane - september 2022